Stimulus Control Therapy for Better Sleep

 Here are the key rules that make SCT so effective:

-🚶♂️ 2.
-If you can’t sleep, get up
+1. If you cannot sleep get up

-📵 3.
-Use the bed only for sleep (and sex)
+1. Use the bed only for sleep

-No scrolling, eating, watching TV, or worrying in bed.
+No scrolling eating watching TV or worrying in bed.
 This rule is critical for breaking the association between your bed and wakefulness.

-⏰ 4.
-Wake up at the same time every day
+1. Wake up at the same time every day

-😴 5.
-Avoid daytime naps
+1. Avoid daytime naps

 Why It Works

-Stimulus Control Therapy is rooted in classical conditioning—the psychological principle that we can learn to associate certain environments or cues with specific responses.
-Over time, following SCT consistently can help your brain reconnect the bed with feelings of sleepiness and relaxation.
+Stimulus Control Therapy is rooted in classical conditioning the psychological principle that we can learn to associate certain environments or cues with specific responses.
+Over time following SCT consistently can help your brain reconnect the bed with feelings of sleepiness and relaxation.

 Tips for Success

-- Be consistent: Stick to the rules even when it feels tough.
+Be consistent Stick to the rules even when it feels tough.
 Your brain needs time to learn new associations.

-- Create a sleep-friendly environment: Keep your bedroom cool, dark, and quiet.
+Create a sleep friendly environment Keep your bedroom cool dark and quiet.

-- Pair SCT with other healthy sleep habits, like avoiding caffeine late in the day and establishing a relaxing bedtime routine.
+Pair SCT with other healthy sleep habits like avoiding caffeine late in the day and establishing a relaxing bedtime routine.

 Final Thoughts